Denis101/thousandeyes-techtest/README.md

 A simple messaging REST API service written in Java 8.

+## Running

+### Prerequisites
+* java 8 JDK
+* gradle
+* node.js (to build the client)
+* docker
+* docker-compose

+Both dockerfiles currently assume fully built artifacts exist.
+You can build them by running `make` in the root directory.

+To run the full application, you can simply run `docker-compose up` in the root directory.
+This will build the client and server containers, which you can then access by navigating to `http://localhost` on your browser.

 ## Notes
 I built this app as if it was to be deployed and operated in a Production environment.
 Therefore have included a full Continuous Integration pipeline and followed the [12 Factor Application](https://12factor.net/) pattern as best as I could.